“If Empire City continues to improve as rapidly in the future, it will certainly be the ‘Boss Town’ of the Southwest.” — The Mining Echo, 1877

-Located less than a mile north of Galena, Kansas on the other side of Short Creek, the townsite of Empire City was established on 120 acres that was formerly a farm owned by J. Nichols.
-This tract, along with 580 more acres were purchased by the West Joplin Lead & Zinc Company for mining operations and a “company town.”
-Solon.
-Cheeney, Pat Murphy, and former Kansas governor, Samuel Crawford.
+Located less than a mile north of Galena, Kansas, on the other side of Short Creek, the townsite of Empire City was established on 120 acres, formerly a farm owned by J. Nichols.
+This tract, along with 580 more acres was purchased by the West Joplin Lead & Zinc Company for mining operations and a “company town.”

-The townsite was laid off in the spring of 1877 and in May, 200 lots were sold.
-The building of the town immediately began, as a rival of nearby Galena.
-On May 25, `1877, a large multipurpose building was completed which held a saloon, restaurant, town company office, and hardware store
+The townsite was laid out in the spring of 1877, and in May, 200 lots were sold.
+The building of the town immediately began as a rival of nearby Galena.
+On May 25, 1877, a large multipurpose building was completed, which held a saloon, restaurant, town company office, and hardware store.

-As in the case of Galena, the excitement engendered by the lead discovery, produced an immense in pouring of people, wishing to secure their fortunes in these new fields of mineral wealth.
-As a natural result, the advancement of the town, both in its population and business, was extremely rapid.
-Long rows of houses, and blocks of business, went up simultaneously.
+As in Galena’s case, the excitement engendered by the lead discovery produced an immense influx of people wishing to secure their fortunes in these new fields of mineral wealth.
+As a natural result, the town’s advancement, both in its population and business, was extremely rapid.
+Long rows of houses and blocks of businesses went up simultaneously.

-Empire City was incorporated as a city in June, 1877, a post office was established in July, and by the end of the summer, the town boasted some 3,000 people.
+Empire City was incorporated as a city in June 1877, and a post office was established in July.
+By the end of the summer, the town boasted some 3,000 people.

-During its boomtown days, Empire City was not only noted for its growth, but also for its seedier side.
-The thoroughfare, called Red Hot Street, that ran between Empire and Galena was dotted with innumerable saloons, gambling halls, and brothels, spawning the Kansas City Star to comment:
+During its boomtown days, Empire City was noted for its growth and its seedier side.
+The thoroughfare, called Red Hot Street that ran between Empire and Galena was dotted with innumerable saloons, gambling halls, and brothels, spawning the Kansas City Star to comment:

 “The principal thoroughfare was known as Red Hot Street.
 It became so true to the name that all legitimate businesses withdrew and left the street to saloons, gamblers, and dance halls.
 For several months the orgies that held sway on Red Hot Street were perhaps never exceeded in any other frontier mining camp.”

-For a time, a heated spirit of rivalry was carried on between Empire City and Galena, each keeping pace with the other, and seeking to excel in the race.
-The natural advantage was with Galena, since the majority of the richest lead field lay beneath and near the town.
-No sooner was this fact discovered, than Galena began to take the lead of Empire City.
-This change soon began to seriously discomfit the Empire camp, who strove arduously to turn the tide, and save themselves from being entirely absorbed.
+For a time, a heated spirit of rivalry was carried on between Empire City and Galena, each keeping pace with the other and seeking to excel in the race.
+The natural advantage was with Galena since most of the richest lead fields lay beneath and near the town.
+No sooner was this fact discovered than Galena began to take the lead of Empire City.
+This change soon began to seriously discomfit the Empire camp, which strove arduously to turn the tide and save themselves from being entirely absorbed.